A-Series-of-Dice-Based-Events/ShatteredStar/Chapter4/README.md

   * **Treasure:** [Ring of Lies](https://2e.aonprd.com/Equipment.aspx?ID=456), +2 Greater Striking Shortsword, +2 Greater Resilient Chainmail, Oil of [Stone to Flesh](https://2e.aonprd.com/Spells.aspx?ID=311) (2), Doomsday Key, Scroll of [Ethereal Jaunt](https://2e.aonprd.com/Spells.aspx?ID=105), 500gp in assorted jewelry, +2 striking greatclub (1/hill giant), +1 hide armor (1/hill giant), +1 striking scythe (1/redcap)
   * For 5 players add 1 more Hill Giant and 1 more Redcap

+## Level 14

 ### Part Three: Down to Doomsday

 _Note: Since some groups may or may not have Koriah with them the difficulty of these areas does not take her into account._

 #### Dungeon Level 1

+_Since each of the encounters in this area has the potential to spill into each other I made the threat levels of each room low.
+For the most part the creatures on this floor are intelligent and should try to gang up on the party and harrass them if they try to rest here._

 * **B1.
 Spirits Cellar (Low 14)**
   * [Pallid Path Cultists](https://monster.pf2.tools/v/Pr2dQ6tc-pallid-path-cultist) (6)